creptic/qbt-onadd/README.md

 you can set manually or by using a commandline arguement (see Usage below) <br /> <br />
 &nbsp; &nbsp;&nbsp; &nbsp; Besides tagging and using categorys to sort your torrents, you may also want to set options individually.
 All that can be done by editing or adding section(s) in the config file.
 Settings include speeds, seedtimes and ratio limit.
-Other options like ATM and sequential downloading can be enabled or disabled.
+Other options like ATM, superseed and sequential downloading can be enabled or disabled.

 ***
 ## Installation